The Difference Between a Good Talk and a Great One

 This week, Tamsen Webster finds the Red Thread in a TED talk by Brian Little: “Who Are You Really?
 The Puzzle of Personality.”

 The presence of the Red Thread is often the difference between a good talk and a great one.
 Watch the video for yourself first.
 Then see if you can pick out the first four elements: the Goal, the Problem, the Idea, and the Change.
 Little doesn’t get into step five, the Action, but that’s because he’s so focused on laying out a compelling case for a big idea and a surprising path to change.

 See if you can pick out the elements yourself.
 Then you can compare how Tamsen breaks it down to learn how to make the Red Thread work for you.

 - “Who Are You, Really?
 The Puzzle of Personality” TED Talk

 - Me, Myself, and I: The Science of Personality and the Art of Well-Being by Brian Little

-In other words, he’s saying right in the middle of that talk, two-thirds of the way through the talk, one third articulating the problem, one third articulating this new idea that the thing that we have to understand in order to solve a problem is that even though we’re not who we always appear to be, there is an answer to that.
+In other words, he’s saying two-thirds of the way through the talk, one third articulating the problem, one third articulating this new idea is that he thing that we have to understand in order to solve a problem is that even though we’re not who we always appear to be, there is an answer to that.
 It’s something called free traits.
-In other words, there are certain things about us that are set in stone, but situationally other things change and those are the free traits.
+In other words, there are certain things about us that are set in stone.
+But situationally, other things change and those are the free traits.